thinotmandresy/frontendmentor/README.md

-# frontendmentor
+# Frontend Mentor solutions

-This is where I put all my solutions to Frontend Mentor challenges.
+This repository contains all of my solutions to [Frontend Mentor](https://www.frontendmentor.io/) challenges.